 What I love most about this Italian plum tart is that it looks really sophisticated and like something that you would have spent a lot of time making but it is actually very easy.
-After all, you know that if you are here on my website then the recipes will always be easy no matter how fancy they may look.
+After all, you know that if you are here on my site then the recipes will always be easy no matter how fancy they may look.

 The ingredients for this Italian plum tart are fairly simple.
 Here is what you will need: